Getting a Green Card by Marrying a U.S. Citizen

 When you are applying to adjust your status through marriage, it is important that you follow all immigration laws carefully, fill out forms completely and provide evidence of the authenticity of your marriage that is convincing to the USCIS.
 While anyone can fill out a form, it is important to understand the legal consequences of checking or not checking a box on an application and understanding what information and documentation must be provided.
 Failure to disclose or misinformation provided to USCIS can result in a denial of your application.
 Your family and your future depend on it.

-The experienced U.S. immigration lawyers at Ghazi Law Group are happy to meet you for a free consultation to discuss how to get a green card through marriage.
+The experienced U.S. immigration attorneys in Sherman Oaks - Studio City area at Ghazi Law Group are happy to meet you for a consultation to discuss how to get a green card through marriage.
 Call us at (818) 839-6644 or email us firstname.lastname@example.org to schedule a consult.
 Ghazi Law Group represents people across the country and the world who want to immigrate to the United States.
-We are located in Sherman Oaks, California, close to Encino, Woodland Hills, Studio City and other areas of Los Angeles County.
+We are located in Sherman Oaks, California, close to Encino, Woodland Hills, Studio City, and other areas of Los Angeles County.